Joera47/booking-scheduler-test/README.md

   "5" => "Saturday",
   "6" => "Sunday"
 }

+These timeslots are repeated every week.
+Meaning that the mentor will be **available** at the same time and day every week.
+In your assessment, you are only required to list out their availability up to the next 30 days.

 ## Your Task
 - You will need to create a mock mobile app based on the given user flows.